-- Install Git for Windows, CMake and VS Build Tools (VS Build Tools is not needed if Visual Studio (2015 or newer) is installed). - 2.
+- 1. Install Git for Windows, CMake (3.8 or higher) and VS Build Tools (VS Build Tools is not needed if Visual Studio (2015 or newer) is installed). - 2.
 Install OpenCL for Windows.
 The installation depends on the brand (NVIDIA, AMD, Intel) of your GPU card. - For running on Intel, get Intel SDK for OpenCL. - For running on AMD, get AMD APP SDK. - For running on NVIDIA, get CUDA Toolkit.